 Among the most sought-after conductors of his generation, French maestro Philippe Auguin has led an extraordinary career directing masterworks in the most prestigious opera houses and orchestras in the world.
 He serves as Music Director of both Washington National Opera (WNO) and Orchestre Philharmonique de Nice.

-Recent and future engagements include among others Béatrice et Bénedict by Berlioz at Liceu de Barcelona staged by Laurent Pelly, concert performance at Opéra de Marseille in 2018, Don Carlo at Washington National Opera and Faust at Savonlinna Opera Festival.
+Recent and future engagements include among others Béatrice et Bénedict by Berlioz at Liceu de Barcelona staged by Laurent Pelly, concert performance at Opéra de Marseille, Don Carlo at Washington National Opera and Faust at Savonlinna Opera Festival.